MadsJustesen/federated-graphql-poc/README.md

 In yet another terminal window start router:
 `./router --dev --supergraph supergraph.graphql`

-After this you can got to http://localhost:4000/ and query the supergraph
+After this you can go to http://localhost:4000/ and query the supergraph